Reading time

 Myth #1: You need a massive budget to enter Germany

-From the very beginning, we approached the budget conservatively and strategically — with a clear goal: to become profitable within the first few months.
+From the very beginning, we approached the budget carefully and strategically — with a clear goal: to become profitable within the first few months.
 And that’s exactly what happened.

-In terms of total marketing spend, we’re talking about a modest five-figure investment over the first year.
-By comparison, the annual revenue reached low six figures – proving that even a careful, well-placed budget can deliver real results in Germany.
+Our total marketing spend in the first year was a modest five-figure amount.
+In comparison, annual revenue reached the low six figures — showing that even a careful, targeted budget can deliver strong results in Germany.

 Myth #2: You can’t succeed without being on a marketplace